Insights: Article

 9. Assemble a dedicated cloud migration team

 Create a diverse team of professionals with expertise in various areas, such as cloud architecture, security, networking, and project management.
 Since cloud technology encompasses all traditional disciplines, having a well-rounded team with a wide range of skills is crucial for a successful cloud migration project.
-Additionally, consider including representatives from different business units to ensure their unique perspectives and requirements are addressed throughout the cloud migration process.

 10. Invest in training and certifications